ibab/lhcb-b2dmumu/README.md

  - The entry point to the analysis pipeline: `pipeline.py`
  - The `logbook` directory containing information on how the analysis was planned and performed
  - The `lhcb` directory containing customized LHCb software and configuration for fetching all analysed data from the grid
+ - The `analysis` python package containing code used by the analysis pipeline